 Table B-4.1-2 lists analytical suites and associated analytes with their minimum and maximum MDLs and PQLs for groundwater samples collected in monitoring years (MY) 2020 and 20201.
 Table B-4.1-3 lists the same items for base flow samples.
+Table B-4.1-4 lists radiological analytes (including tritium) with their minimum and maximum minimal detected activities (MDAs) and associated uncertainties for both groundwater and base flow locations.
 For comparison, Table B-4.1-2 shows screening values for appropriate analytes, which are determined by the three-tier screening process specified in Section IX of the 2016 Consent Order.
 Screening values for the appropriate analytes in base-flow samples are site and sample dependent and therefore are not listed in table B-4.1-3.
 The specific values associated with base-flow screening values are found in the annual periodic monitoring report for base flow.

-The data set used to develop Tables B-4.1-2 and B-4.1-3 can be created using the data extraction bounds listed below.
+The data set used to develop Tables B-4.1-2, B-4.1-3, and B-4.1-4 can be created using the data extraction bounds listed below.

-Monitoring locations specified in the "Interim Facility-Wide Groundwater Monitoring Plan for the 2020 Monitoring Year, October 2019-September 2020"(N3B 2019, 700451) (MY 2020 IFGMP) and the "Interim Facility-Wide Groundwater Monitoring Plan for the 2021 Monitoring Year, October 2020-September 2021" (N3B 2020, 701041) (MY 2021 IFGMP)

-- Sample dates from October 1, 2019, to September 30, 2021 (i.e., MY 2020 and MY 2021) - All analytical suites listed in Table 1.7-2 of the MY 2021 IFGMP except for the radionuclide analytical suite - Data possessing the following attributes: - Sample type of WG (for groundwater data) or WS (for base-flow data) - Sample purpose of either regular (REG) or field duplicate (FD) - Best value flag of yes (Y) - Sample usage code of either investigation (INV) or quality control (QC) or a null value - Dilution factor of 1 (except for high explosives where the default dilution factor is 2)
+- Monitoring locations specified in the "Interim Facility-Wide Groundwater Monitoring Plan for the 2020 Monitoring Year, October 2019-September 2020"(N3B 2019, 700451) (MY 2020 IFGMP) and the "Interim Facility-Wide Groundwater Monitoring Plan for the 2021 Monitoring Year, October 2020-September 2021" (N3B 2020, 701041) (MY 2021 IFGMP) - Sample dates from October 1, 2019, to September 30, 2021 (i.e., MY 2020 and MY 2021) - All analytical suites listed in Table 1.7-2 of the MY 2021 IFGMP - Data possessing the following attributes: - Sample type of WG (for groundwater data) or WS (for base-flow data) - Sample purpose of either regular (REG) or field duplicate (FD) - Best value flag of yes (Y) - Sample usage code of either investigation (INV) or quality control (QC) or a null value - Dilution factor of 1 (except for high explosives where the default dilution factor is 2)